SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 ## So are they opposites, or not?

-At first glance, these stories appear to be in conflict: Chesterton appears to say don't challenge received culture until you understand it deeply, while Levi says to challenge all sorts of things because they may be obsolete and kept in place just to avoid thinking.
+At first glance, these stories appear to be in conflict:
+- Chesterton appears to say don't challenge received culture until you understand it deeply,
+- But Levi says to challenge all sorts of things because they may be obsolete and kept in place just to avoid thinking.

 It's frustrating: both are told with such endearing anecdotes, we want to embrace both.
 But we can't, if they're contradictory!

-Burget wisely points out that the contradiction is superficial: both counsel getting a deep understanding of the situation before making changes.
-Levi, unlike Chesterton, told us about the long, hard work involved in doing that.
-And, again unlike Chesterton, that the moment you loosen your grip, less rational tradition will re-impose even your changes as an unquestionable recipe.
+Burget wisely points out that the contradiction is superficial: both counsel getting a deep understanding of the situation _before_ making changes.
+Levi, unlike Chesterton, told us about the long, hard work involved in doing that in 2 examples.
+And, alas again unlike Chesterton, that the moment you loosen your grip, less rational tradition will re-impose your changes as an unquestionable recipe.

 The onion in the varnish is an example of properly handling (and, at least in this case, dismantling) a Chesterton fence.
+The ammonium chloride story, on the other hand, is testament to people's insistence on re-building inexplicable Chesterton fences, probably built out of varnished onions.

-So there are unintended consequences, and we should arm ourselves with deep understanding to avoid them.
-But there is also an apparently irresistible gravitational pull in most people toward tradition, so even the most rational reform will be reduced to unquestionable tradition eventually.
+So there _are_ unintended consequences, and we should arm ourselves with deep situational understanding to avoid them.
+But there is also an apparently irresistible gravitational pull in most people toward tradition.
+Even the most pragmatic reform will be reduced to unquestionable tradition eventually.

 What things in my life are traditions that should be questioned, so they may be understood